JoeNyland/add-to-qbittorrent-chrome-extension/README.md

 ## Usage

+1. Click on a .torrent file link or magnet link to add it to qBittorrent.
 1. Right-click on a .torrent file link or magnet link and select "Add to qBittorrent" from the context menu.
+You can also choose to add the torrent in a paused state by selecting "Add ⏸".
+1. Categories defined in the extension options will be available in the context menu when right-clicking on a torrent link, allowing you to add the torrent to a specific category in qBittorrent.

 ## Browser Notifications